-Beginning the Hike to Bastei
+Beginning our hike to Bastei Bridge Germany

 On Saturday morning, with a lot of sun in the sky and without much preparation we left for Bastei, by car.
 I casually took only good shoes, a bottle of water, sunglasses, and a Claritine pill, because my nose decided that spring has arrived.

-We left the car where we were directed to park it, and saw a colourful village on the other side of a river, at the bottom of a great mid-cliff mid-hill forest.
+We left the car where we were directed to park it, and saw a colorful village on the other side of a river, at the bottom of a great mid-cliff mid-hill forest.
 It was going to be more climbing than walking.

-The hike to Bastei actually started by a river crossing quickly done by ferry.
+The hike to Bastei actually started with a river crossing quickly done by ferry.
 They come frequently and can carry a lot of passengers.
 However, the waiting time was still enough for us to remark that we were among the few to not have hiking boots, big bags, and walking sticks…

-The so-called 40-minute hike to Bastei bridge
+The so-called 40-minute hike to Bastei Bridge

 We went for the smallest tour, supposed to be 40 minutes if we are to believe the sign at the bottom of the stairs going up into the forest.
 As you advance, the way gets more and more abrupt, but you can take your time, there is a new beautiful view at every turn.
 Such a good excuse to catch your breath for a moment!